Quaker Midwife Mysteries

-Turning the Tide, the third book in the series, will be out in 2018, and is available for pre-order wherever books are sold.
+Turning the Tide, the third book in the series, released in 2018.
 Excitement runs high during Presidential election week in 1888.
 The Woman Suffrage Association plans a demonstration and Quaker midwife Rose Carroll resolves to join the protest.
 When she finds the body of the association’s leader the next morning, she’s drawn into delivering more than babies.
 Rose’s own life is threatened more than once as she sorts out killer from innocent.
 Turning the Tide was a 2019 Agatha Award nominee for Best Historical Novel.
 Find book club questions here.